Historic West Adams: 1950s - 1960s

+1980s - 1990s

 In 1983-86 authorities heavily cracked down on open drug sales on West Adams Boulevard, for example revoking the business licenses of a motel and a liquor store, which was "virtually an open market for drug sales", according to City Attorney James K. Hahn.
 In 1986 some of the 850 pay telephones in the West Adams area were removed because they were being used by drug dealers.

-In 2011, it was reported that gangs had switched from selling drugs to offering women as prostitutes.
-A city crackdown along Western Boulevard forced a motel to stop renting rooms by the hour, but the street, as Los Angeles Times columnist Sandy Banks reported, had long been "a hub for prostitution, a money-making spot for locals and a standard stop on the circuit for statewide trafficking rings".

-The areas crime and gang activity rate has decreased heavily due to heavy gentrification and redevelopment through the region.